The Essential Emo Bands Every Fan Should Know

 Where should a beginner start?

 Start with a few accessible classics: Jimmy Eat World’s “The Middle,” My Chemical Romance’s “Welcome to the Black Parade,” and Fall Out Boy’s “Sugar, We’re Goin Down.”
-Our roundup of the greatest emo songs is a perfect playlist starter.
+Our roundup of the greatest emo songs makes a solid playlist starter.

 The Bottom Line

-From Rites of Spring’s basement intensity to My Chemical Romance’s arena spectacle, the essential emo bands map the genre’s entire journey.
-Learn these names and you can hold your own in any scene conversation, then dig deeper through our guides to emo’s history and where some of the era’s rockers ended up.
+Rites of Spring’s basement intensity and My Chemical Romance’s arena spectacle sit at opposite ends of the same story.
+Learn these names and you can hold your own in almost any scene conversation, then dig deeper through our guides to emo’s history and where some of the era’s rockers ended up.

 How useful was this post?